PhoenixPan/FrontEndDevelopment/concept.md

 ## RESTful
-(Resource) REpresentational State Transfer is a designed pattern built on HTTP, as long as the procedure satisfy certain principles, we could say that this procedure is RESTful.
+(Resource) Representational State Transfer is a designed pattern built on HTTP, as long as the procedure satisfy certain principles, we could say that this procedure is RESTful.

 In traditional website we use `/getBook.action?id=1` (verb) to get resources.
 It's a procedural-oriented style.
 However, in RESTful, we use noun to specify where the resources are `/books/1` and apply proper request to access the same endpoint, such as GET, POST, PUT, and DELETE.
 It's a resource-oriented style.